Jazzman Acker Bilk (real name Bernard Stanley Bilk ) came to fame during the trad jazz boom of the early 1960s.

 Bilk was on National Service in Egypt as an 18-year-old when he learned to play a borrowed clarinet.
 He copied jazz records to while away the time.

-Returning home, he formed a band, playing dances and setting up the Paramount Club in Bristol.
+Returning home to Somerset, he formed a band, playing dances and setting up the Paramount Club in Bristol.

 They also adopted their trademark hats and waistcoat and Bilk began to write his own music.
 He became a chart regular in 1960 with tunes like Summer Set and Buena Sera, but when Stranger On The Shore was released in 1961 he soared to new heights.

 It was in the charts for more than a year, peaking at #2.
 Interestingly, when Bilk first wrote the tune he called it Jenny after one of his children.
 In stepped BBC TV who wanted him to write the theme for a new series titled Stranger On The Shore.
 And voila . . .

 Bilk also became the first UK act to top the US charts in the 60s with the haunting instrumental.
 He became a staple of the TV variety circuit along with contemporaries Kenny Ball and Chris Barber.

 During 1962 Bilk enjoyed three British hits with Frankie and Johnny, Gotta See My Baby Tonight and Lonely.

 Despite starring in the motion picture Band of Thieves in 1962, the run of hits was coming to an end due to the increasing popularity of pop music – the beat boom was tightening its stranglehold on the charts, freezing out jazz artists along the way.